You Are Your Own Worst Enemy

 "Ha, dropped it again, told you that you were wasting your time!"

 "Please, there's no way a spectator won't be able to see that!
 It's so obvious!"

 "You thought that was funny?
 Only you could make a joke so bad that someone under the full effects of laughing gas would actually stop laughing."

-On I would push regardless, practicing, re-writing the script, tweaking the timing and working on how to manage pocket space.
-So I managed to soldier on, constantly refining my performance until I thought it was ready to show to a live audience, of which the first was my ever supportive and long suffering family.
-I was nervous though, so it wasn’t perfect, but they enjoyed it.
-Though, who should show up, but my favourite little nag.
+On I would push regardless, practising, re-writing the script, tweaking the timing and working on how to manage pocket space.
+So I managed to soldier on, continually refining my performance until I thought it was ready to show to a live audience, of which the first was my ever-supportive and long-suffering family.
+I was nervous, though, so it wasn't perfect, but they enjoyed it: Though, who should show up, but my favourite little nag.